 First, go through the Business Wizard on this site.
-You will be asked five questions about your business and then provided with a checklist of agencies to contact, the reason to contact them, and a link to each agency's website.
+You will be asked a few questions about your business and then provided with a checklist of agencies to contact, the reason to contact them, and a link to each agency's website.
 If you don't find your particular industry listed, you should still complete the Wizard and answer the questions about employees.

 Also visit the Legal